Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces: Introduction

-A fundamental benefit of using large arrays is that the signal-to-noise ratio (SNR) grows with the number of elements $N$.
-In mMIMO setups, the SNR is proportional to $N$ \cite{Ngo2013a,Hoydis2013a,Ngo2014c,Yang2015a,Kong2018a}.
-This implies that the transmit power needed to achieve a target SNR value during data transmission reduces as $1/N$, which is a so-called asymptotic power scaling law.\footnote{If one also reduces the transmit power in the channel acquisition phase, the power scaling law changes; we refer to \cite{Ngo2013a,Hoydis2013a,massivemimobook} for details.} In contrast, the SNR grows as $N^2$ when using an IRS \cite{Wu2018a}, thus a more aggressive scaling law can be formulated where the transmit power is reduced as $1/N^2$ \cite{Wu2018a,Wu2019a,Basar2019a}.
+A fundamental benefit of using large arrays is that the SNR grows with the number of elements $N$.
+In mMIMO setups, the SNR is proportional to $N$ if optimal beamforming is applied \cite{Ngo2013a,Hoydis2013a,Ngo2014c,Yang2015a,Kong2018a}.
+This implies that the transmit power needed to achieve a target SNR value during data transmission reduces as $1/N$, which is a so-called asymptotic power scaling law.\footnote{If one also reduces the transmit power in the channel acquisition phase, the power scaling law changes; we refer to \cite{Ngo2013a,Hoydis2013a,massivemimobook} for details.} In contrast, the SNR grows as $N^2$ when using an IRS that is optimally configured \cite{Wu2018a}.
+Hence, a more aggressive power scaling law can be formulated where the transmit power is reduced as $1/N^2$ \cite{Wu2018a,Wu2019a,Basar2019a}.

-The main issue with the aforementioned SNR analyses and power scaling laws is that they are derived under an implicit assumption of far-field operation, which means that the direction and channel gain are approximately the same to all antennas in the array.
-However, since the array size grows with $N$, we will inevitably operate in the geometric near-field as $N \to \infty$.
-The near-field behavior of the SNR is uncertain.
-For example, several papers have studied the IRS behavior in the far- and near-field but as a specular reflector (an ``anomalous'' mirror)\cite{Basar2019a,Tang2019a,Yildirim2019a,Renzo2020a}, and made parallels to geometrical physics to support this conclusion.
-The conference version \cite{Bjornson2019f} of this paper was a first attempt to mathematically derive the near-field behavior in both the mMIMO and IRS setups, but the results are approximate since they relied on the propagation model from \cite{Hu2018a} that neglects polarization mismatches that appear over the array.
-Recently, \cite{Ellingson2019a,Garcia2019a} provided numerical studies and discussions regarding the near-field behavior, but the results are approximate since polarization is neglected (as in \cite{Bjornson2019f,Hu2018a}).
-In \cite{Garcia2019a}, the effective areas of the elements are also assumed constant in the array, which is not the case in the near-field.
+A main limitation of the aforementioned SNR analyses and power scaling laws is that they are derived under an implicit assumption of far-field operation.
+When considering arrays, the far-field refers to the propagation range at which the direction and channel gain are approximately the same from all elements in the array to the transmitting/receiving antenna.
+This is different from the Fraunhofer distance, which measures the radiative far-field from a single antenna element and will not be considered in this paper.
+Since the array size grows with $N$, we will inevitably operate in the array's near-field as $N \to \infty$.
+The near-field behavior of the SNR is uncertain since different papers have put forward different hypotheses.
+For example, several papers have studied the IRS behavior in the far- and near-field assuming that it operates as a specular reflector (also called an ``anomalous'' mirror)\cite{Basar2019a,Yildirim2019a,Renzo2020a} and made parallels to geometrical physics to support this assumption.